jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 Let’s explain the Dockerfile.

+`FROM python:3.9.9-slim`

 The `FROM` statement defines the Docker image to be used as a starting point.
 Every Dockerfile starts with the `FROM` statement.

-`FROM python:3.9.9-slim`

-The following section is **MANDATORY** and creates your user inside the container in order to access your data on the ReCaS-Bari GPFS file system. (/lustre/home and /lustrehome directories).

 ```bash
 \# User section (Mandatory)